aon3d/covid-face-shield/README.md

 These modifications were done to better support our specialty, additive manufacturing, while also being compatible with future medium volume production methods, such as laser cutting.

+### Requirements and Specifications

+#### Visor

+- Must provide adequate coverage (CSA Z94.3 Sections 10.2.1/10.2.2/10.3/10.4)
+- Should made of optically clear, distortion free, lightweight materials (CSA Standard Z94.3.1-16)
+- Should be free of visible defects or flaws that would impede vision (ANSI Z87.1 Section 9.4)
+- Should allow adequate space between the wearer’s face and the inner surface of the visor to allow for the use of ancillary equipment (medical/surgical mask, respirator, eyewear, etc.)
+- Device should withstand impact from sharp or fast projectiles (ANSI Z87.1 Section 9.2 and 9.3, CSA Z94.3 Section 10.1)
+- Material: PC, PETG, PET, Acetal, POM, Polypropylene, or PVC
+- Thickness: 0.01” - 0.03”

+#### Frame

+- Device should fit snugly to afford a good seal to the forehead area and to prevent slippage of the device
+- User contacting materials should provide adequate material biocompatibility (skin sensitivity and cytotoxic testing) (ISO 10993-5, 10)
+- Must resist isopropyl alcohol (IPA)
+- Material: PC, ABS, or Acetal
+- Thickness: 1/8" or 3/16"

 ## Design Files

 All design files may be found in the [models](models/) folder.